MMazzocchi/ad_injector/README.md

 Click "Submit".
 Once the new MP3 has been generated, it should trigger a download dialog box (you may have to disable popup blocking on your web browser).

+**NOTE**: Depending on the size of the file, it could take several minutes to generate the file!